David Secher

 David Secher is a specialist in research commercialisation.

-He was awarded the Queen's Award for Enterprise Promotion in 2007 for his work as the co-founder and chairman of Praxis (now PraxisAuril, of which he is now Patron) and the first chief executive of the N8 Group, a group of universities in the north of England.
+He was awarded the Queen's Award for Enterprise Promotion in 2007 for his work as the co-founder and chairman of Praxis (now Knowledge Exchange UK, of which he is now Patron) and the first chief executive of the N8 Group, a group of universities in the north of England.
 He is now the Principal of Cambridge Knowledge Transfer (a KT and Interim Management consultancy company); and a Life Fellow of Gonville and Caius College, Cambridge.
-He is also a non-executive director of Crossword Cybersecurity plc and the Chair of Fitzwilliam Museum Enterprises Ltd. He is an elected member of the University of Cambridge Finance Committee.
+He is also a Governor of Coventry University and a trustee of United Charities of Cambridge, of The Trinity Challenge, and of The Cambridge Trust.
+He has served as the Senior and Junior / Domestic Bursar of three Cambridge colleges.